Britt-hub/Iphone_calculator/README.md

 * [Setup](#setup)

 ## General info
 This is a replica of the Iphone 8 Calculator using html,css and javascript.
-You are able to add, subtract, mulitply, and divide.
+You are able to add, subtract, multiply, and divide.
+The purpose of this project is to showcase my UI skills.
+This was built using vanilla JavaScript.

 ## Technologies
 Project is created with: